AllenInstitute/GLIFS_ASC/README.md

 ## Structure of codebase:
 - main: contains all code
+- main/config: contains configuration files for examples
+- main/data: folder to store data for training/testing
-- main/models: contains all modeling code
+- main/datasets: code to process training/testing data
+- main/examples: all code used for training/testing described in paper, including plotting code for generating figures
-- main/results: contains plotting code and results presented in paper
+- main/figures: supplementary figures and figures used in paper
+- main/models: main code for model utilization
+- main/training: utils functions for training
+- main/utils: other basic utils functions

 ## Important files:
-- main/models/neurons: defines a GLIFR class for the rate based neuronal model, and a RNNC class for a vanilla RNN cell
+- main/models/neurons.py: defines a GLIFR class for the rate based neuronal model, and a RNNC class for a vanilla RNN cell
-- main/models/networks: defines a neural network using GLIFRs, a neural network using RNNCs, and a neural network using LSTMCell
+- main/models/pl_modules.py: defines a neural network using GLIFRs, a neural network using RNNCs, and a neural network using LSTMCell
-- main/utils_train: contains utils functions that demonstrate how to train networks
-- main/pattern_results.py: program for testing sinusoid generation
-- main/mnist_results.py: program for testing SMNIST
-- main/mnist_ablation.py: program for testing SMNIST with dropout
+- main/utils/types.py: defines named tuples used as parameters in model code
+- main/models/analyzer.py: defines an analyzer class to run certain analyses on trained models
+- main/examples/train.py: main training code used in paper

 ## Usage
 The GLIFR class enables creation and usage of a differentiable layer of neurons that express biological dynamics including after-spike currents in a rate-based manner.
 One may optimize the neuron's intrinsic parameters (i.e., V_th, k_m, a_j, r_j, k_j) using standard gradient descent.

 ```
 from models.neurons import GLIFR
+from utils.types import StructureParameters, NeuronParameters

+structure_parameters = StructureParameters(input_size, hidden_size, output_size)
+neuron_parameters = NeuronParameters(dt, tau)
-neuron = GLIFR(input_size, hidden_size, num_ascs, hetinit, ascs, learnparams)
+neuron = GLIFR(structure_parameters, neuron_parameters)

 inputs = torch.randn(1, nsteps, input_size)
 firing = torch.zeros((1, hidden_size))
 voltage = torch.zeros((1, hidden_size))
 syncurrent = torch.zeros((1, hidden_size))